As a parent, you want to raise children who are responsible and self-motivated.

 Is this a scary proposition?

-But the feedback you get will be invaluable in helping you to become a more effective parent.
+But the feedback you get will be invaluable in helping you understand which parenting skills you need to develop.

 Question #2: “What do you like/dislike about being in our family?”